DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ---

-### WHAT IS VECTOR SYNTHESIS EXACTLY?<a name="whatisvs"></a>
+### WHAT IS "VECTOR SYNTHESIS" EXACTLY?<a name="whatisvs"></a>

-The best way to explain the _Vector Synthesis_ is to use the following fictious scene (where you are the actor).
+In case you are unfamiliar about _Vector Synthesis_, the best way to explain it is to use the following fictious scene, where you are the actor!

-Try to imagine you are above a square room (this room doesn't have any sound reflection on walls/floor/roof), having a loudspeaker placed on each corner (each loudspeaker outputs a basic waveform - at same frequency and volume, like an oscillator does).
+Try to imagine you are above a square room (this room doesn't have any sound reflection on walls/floor/roof), having a loudspeaker placed on each corner, each loudspeaker outputs a basic waveform - at same frequency and volume, like an oscillator does.
 If you're looking the room from above:
 - Loudspeaker **A** is located at the bottom-left corner (angle).
 - Loudspeaker **B** is located at top-left angle.
 - Loudspeaker **C** is located at top-right angle.